LTER-LIFE/dtR/README.md

 To date it contains 3 R-packages:

 * *dtLife*, the main LTER-LIFE R-package that contains global functions
+* *dtTools*, same as *dtLife* with the intention to replace it.
+For now, *dtLife* is only supported for backward compatibility of previous protoDT
 * *dtWad*, the Waddensea LTER-LIFE R-package with data
 * *dtPP*, the LTER-LIFE R-package for estimating photosynthesis